HMuraja/p5-book-review/README.md

 *Profile that isn't followed and profile that is being followed*

 ### Profile Page
-Clciking on any of the profiles on the popular profiles or my profile on the navigation menu will lead user to the profile page.
-Profile page sumarises profile information on the top stating the name, displaying the image, number of reviews, follows and followers, in addition all users can add a small description to the profile.
+Clicking on any of the profiles on the popular profiles or my profile on the navigation menu will lead user to the profile page.
+Profile page summarises profile information on the top stating the name, displaying the image, number of reviews, follows and followers, in addition all users can add a small description to the profile.

 On the bottom of the profile details are all the reviews the profile user has created.